 The benefits derived from completing the worksheets in this textbook depend upon you.
 Learning to write notes in patient care requires practice, just as learning new patient care skills requires practice.
 By completing the worksheets and then comparing your work with the answers your instructor provides, you will learn in the same manner that learning takes place in the clinic.
 Individual practice and feedback have always proved to be the best methods of learning to write notes.
 If you are a novice at documentation, it is very important that you complete each worksheet before you look at the answers online.
 There are as many variations to note writing as there are practitioners.
 If your answers are not exactly the same as those provided, consider whether your answers would be acceptable and why the answers given might or might not be preferable to your answers.

 Chapter 9, “Using Abbreviations,” introduces the abbreviations most commonly seen and/or used by therapists.
-The abbreviations listed for XYZ Healthcare Center, the healthcare facility in which we are ...
+The abbreviations listed for XYZ Healthcare Center, the healthcare facility ...